Liverpool City Council: Governance

 Liverpool City Council provides metropolitan borough services.
 Some strategic functions in the area are provided by the Liverpool City Region Combined Authority; the leader of Liverpool City Council sits on the combined authority as Liverpool's representative.
 There are no civil parishes in the city.

 Political control

 The council has been under Labour majority control since 2010.
 In the late nineteenth and early twentieth centuries, the council was run by the Conservatives.
 Labour councillors were first elected to the council in 1905, but Liverpool was one of the last major cities in the UK in which the Labour Party gained control, which first occurred in 1955.
+The council was controlled or led by the Liberal Party, the Liberal–SDP Alliance and the Liberal Democrats during several periods, including between 1998 and 2010.